Working with Objects

 To add a new object, you can draw it directly on a wall using one of the drawing tools.
 Adding niches and wall panels from the library also works in the 2D Elevation view.

 To add a rectangular object, draw it on the wall surface using the Niche Rect or Wall Panel Rect tool.
-Click and hold down the mouse button to start drawing a rectangle.
-You should then move the cursor to a new position and release the button.
+Touch and drag to start drawing a rectangle.
+Move your finger to a new position and then detach it.

 To add a polygonal object, activate the Niche Poly or Wall Panel Poly tool.
 Touch the wall surface and drag to add the first corner and side.
 Tap several times to add more corners.
 Tap on the Complete button in the toolbar to deactivate the tool.

-To modify the shape of an object, right-click on it and choose Edit Contour from the context menu.
+To modify the shape of an object, long-press on it and choose Edit Contour from the context menu.
 The resize handles will disappear indicating the contour editing mode.
-The program will display the object's outline with diamond-shaped handles at corners called "points".
+The app will display the object's outline with diamond-shaped handles at corners called "points".
 To change the shape of the outline, you can move points.

-In the contour editing mode, the program also displays round handles in the middle of each side of the shape.
+In the contour editing mode, the app also displays round handles in the middle of each side of the shape.
 If you move a round handle in one or another direction, the corresponding side will bend inside or outside of the shape creating an arc.
-While you are changing the curvature of a side, a number near the cursor changes from 0 (straight line) to 180 (semicircle).
+While you are changing the curvature of a side, a number near the side changes from 0 (straight line) to 180 (semicircle).
 One of possible ways to create a circle is to draw a square and bend each side up to 90 degrees.
-Hold down the Shift key to snap to 15 degree steps.

 Rounded sides of the object can be displayed in the 3D view as a number of facets or as a smooth surface.
 To make curvatures more or less smooth, use the Smoothness slider in the Inspector.
 Higher values may require higher computer performance while the 3D model is rendered.
 In the picture below, the two identical objects have minimum (to the left) and maximum (to the right) level of Smoothness.

-When the Edit Geometry option in the Inspector is unlocked, you can activate the editing mode by double-clicking on the object.
+When the Edit Geometry option in the Inspector is unlocked, you can activate the editing mode by double-tapping on the object.